 On the shorter end of the scale, they may only grow to be 7 or 8 inches tall.
 Their tiny frame makes them ideal for people who live in small apartments or city condominiums.

 What is the Life Expectancy of the Puginese?

 The average lifespan for a Puginese is about 13 years.
 On the higher end of the scale they can live to be up to 15 years old, but this is uncommon.

-On the lower end of the scale, they may only make it be 9 or 10 years old.
+On the lower end of the scale, they may only make it 9 or 10 years old.
 Their lifespan and health depend primarily on the environment that they live in.

-They are very susceptible to stress, and this can have a significant effect on how long that they live.
+They are very susceptible to stress, and this can have a significant effect on how long they live.

 Intelligence, Temperament and Personality Traits of the Puginese